 How Balancer Works

 The most essential feature of the Balancer crypto protocol is its set of algorithms that manage and incentivize interactions between liquidity providers, liquidity pools, and traders according to two objectives: rebalancing pools and finding the best price across pools.

 Here’s an example of how rebalancing works on Balancer: Let’s say a Balancer crypto pool is set to maintain 80% of its value in wETH, and 20% of its value in wBTC.
 If slippage occurs, the protocol will adjust token prices to maintain the 80/20 ratio.
-Over on the Balancer DEX, when a trader wants to buy wBTC for wETH, the protocol will scan its thousands of pools for the best price.
+Over on the Balancer DEX, when a trader wants to buy wBTC for wETH, the protocol will algorithmically scan its liquidity pools for the best price.
 By design, the pools with the best wBTC per wETH prices will also be the pools that most need to be rebalanced.
 The liquidity pool and the trading platform are locked in a perpetual algorithmic dance for equilibrium that makes every other aspect of Balancer possible.

-Like any investors, liquidity providers want the best return on their assets when they deposit into AMMs.
+Like any investors, liquidity providers (LPs) want the best return on their assets when they deposit into AMMs.
 Instead of only allowing tightly controlled asset pairs, Balancer allows liquidity providers to execute their own strategies, even as it balances ratios across its network.